-Transgrid (the Proponent) has engaged UGL Projects Division (UGL) as the Principal Contractor to construct the Maragle 330kV Switching Station and 330kV Transmission Line Connection Project as part of the broader Snowy 2.0 Project.
+Transgrid (the Proponent) has engaged UGL Projects Division (UGL) as the Principal Contractor (PC) to construct Stage 1 of the works and UGL / CPB Contractors Joint Venture (HLWJV) as the PC to construct Stage 2 of the Works.

-For clarity, UGLs scope of works and this BMP are defined by Stage 1 works and this Biodiversity Management Plan (BMP) describes how flora and fauna impacts will be managed across the Stage 1 works.
-The BMP describes anticipated hazards during flora and fauna management and mitigation measures to identify and manage potential impacts that may occur.
+The BMP describes anticipated hazards during construction to flora and fauna and the management and mitigation measures to identify and manage potential impacts that may occur.

-1.2 ENVIRONMENTAL MANAGEMENT SYSTEM
+1.2 Environmental Management System

-The Environmental Management System for the Project is described in the Construction Environmental Management Plan (or CEMP - document reference 3200-0645-PLN-012-CEMP, [UGL 2023a]), which is presented as an appendix of the Project Environmental Management Strategy (document reference 3200-0645-PLN-038-EMS, [UGL, 2023e]).
+The Environmental Management System for the Project is described in the Project Construction Environmental Management Plan (or CEMP), which is presented as an appendix of the Project Environmental Management Strategy.
 The Environmental Management System is representative of UGLs Management System (UGLMS) accredited to AS/NZS/ISO 14001:2016, which is comprised of various procedures, forms and checklists for the responsible management of health, safety and environmental matters.
-This BMP is a subset of the Environmental Management Strategy, and is aligned with the framework of the UGLMS and CEMP.
+This BMP is a subset of the Environmental Management Strategy and is aligned with the framework of the UGLMS and CEMP.
 It is applicable to all staff, contractors and sub-contractors associated with the construction of the Project.